Image

 Get Started

-When you hire a Combs Waterkotte criminal defense attorney in or around Phelps County, MO, you aren’t just selecting the ideal criminal defense attorney in and around Phelps County, MO – you’re securing your rights, your freedom, and your future.
-Along with knowledgeable criminal defense attorneys, our staff is available 24/7 and provides experience and expertise in the following areas for residents in Phelps County and beyond:
+If you hire a Combs Waterkotte criminal defense attorney in the Phelps County, MO area, you aren’t just hiring a top-rated criminal defense attorney in and around Phelps County, MO – you are securing your rights, your freedom, and your future.
+Along with trustworthy criminal defense lawyers, our legal team is available 24/7 and offers experience and expertise in the following areas for Phelps County, MO residents:

 Your Trusted Phelps County, MO Criminal Defense Team